 - Reduce your sodium intake.

-- Limit your cholesterol and fat intake, especially your intake of saturated and trans fats.
+- Limit your cholesterol and fat intake, especially saturated and trans fats.

 - Make sure your blood pressure is under good control.